eboursier/eboursier.github.io/_teaching/sequential.md

 - 1 homework
 - 1 final written exam.

-<code style="color : Red">Each student is allowed a single handwritten, two-sides, cheatsheet for the exam. </code>
+<code style="color : Red">Each student is allowed a single handwritten, two-sides, cheatsheet for the exam.
+Exam will be in room A01 on December 16 at 2pm.</code>

 [Homework is available here](https://eboursier.github.io/files/sequential_course/homework.pdf).
 Submission deadline is November 12 at 7pm.
 Send your final homework as pdf by email.